A Top Bunkering Port For Low Sulphur Fuels

 This article is written by Rudi Stalmans and featured in the August/September 2019 Edition of Tank Storage Magazine.

 Getting ready for IMO2020

-The threat of global warming will lead to a decrease in fuels made from crude oil that are one of the main contributors to greenhouse gas emissions.
-This puts pressure on demand for gasoline and diesel, changing national imbalances and thus trade flows in the region.
+The threat of global warming will lead to a decrease in fuels made from crude oil which are one of the main contributors to greenhouse gas emissions.
+This puts pressure on the demand for gasoline and diesel, changing national imbalances and thus trade flows in the region.

 The IMO legislation to limit sulphur emissions as a result of marine fuels remains one of the hot topics in the current market.
-As of January 1, 2020, the International Maritime Organisation will require all marine fuels to have a sulphur content no more than 0.5% of the total mass, down from the current maximum of 3.5%.
+As of January 1, 2020, the International Maritime Organisation will require all marine fuels to have a sulphur content of no more than 0.5% of the total mass, down from the current maximum of 3.5%.

 The bunker fuel market has traditionally been a sink for refiners to unload their high sulphur refining resids.
 In 2018, an average of seven million barrels of such heavy resids were produced every day, half of which was absorbed by ship bunkers.
 But the global refining system is not yet equipped to produce such quantities of fuel oil at a sulphur level of 0.5%.
 This new regulation will have a substantial impact as most vessels will have to change their current fuel oil consumption.
 As a result, this will completely change market dynamics for existing marine fuels and create opportunities for alternatives.
 In most cases, shipping companies are expected to switch to marine gasoil for their fuel.
 There are alternative fuels, and there is also an option to clean exhaust fumes with a scrubber system, enabling some use of high sulphur fuel oil.